meowtato12/cs5330-lab3/README.md

    - The trained model weights will be saved as `best.pt` and `last.pt` in `results/lego_detector/weights`.
 Training logs and performance metrics are produced as well.

 4. **Dispaly Model Predictions** (`dataset_test/` & `result_visualization.ipynb`):
-   - A small set of images contained in `dataset_test/` is used to produce sample predictions based on our models.
+   - A small set of images contained in `dataset_test/` is used to produce sample predictions based on our best trained model.
+Note that `dataset_test/` is not used in testing process.
    - Use `result_visualization.ipynb` to load the trained model and display predictions.

 ## Key Metrics and Results